 used.
 Education, in the form of workshops, training sessions and written

-- California has been a bastion for growing IPM and Pesticide Reduction policies and programs:
+- California has been a bastion for growing city-wide IPM and Pesticide Reduction policies and programs:

 - These trends have been support around the nation including: